Catopish/Catopish/README.md

 ## 🛠 My Linux & Neovim Setup

 As a Linux enthusiast, I’ve spent a lot of time perfecting my development environment.
 My daily driver is Arch Linux, where I enjoy the simplicity and control it offers.
-I’m also a recently tried NixOS for its declarative approach to system configuration.
+I’m also recently tried NixOS for its declarative approach to system configuration.

 ### 💤 Neovim Configuration